Skip to the content.

 WSL2 Ubuntu terminal in VSCode

-You can open the terminal in your WSL VSCode window (if you do not already have one at the bottom of the window) by navigating to View > Terminal in the top menu bar (or, Ctrl+`).
-This terminal in a WSL VSCode window is equivalent to the WSL2 Ubuntu terminal we get from opening the Ubuntu app itself (i.e., like we did from the Start (Win key) menu), but with the advantage of having all the graphical features of VSCode at your disposal.
+This terminal in a WSL VSCode window is equivalent to the WSL2 Ubuntu terminal we get from opening the Ubuntu app itself (e.g., from the Start (Win key) menu), but with the advantage of having all the graphical features of VSCode at your disposal.

 Reference: https://code.visualstudio.com/docs/remote/wsl